Horizontal-org/Shira-website/docs/your-space.md

 sidebar_label: Your Space
 ---

-In Shira, a SPACE is the central place where you will train your team on phishing.
+In Shira, a space is the central place where you will train your team on phishing.
 This is where you can:
 * Create and manage quizzes
 * Manage learners and assign quizzes
 * See your learners' results on each quiz

-### Permissions
+### Permissions {#permissions}
-* Currently, only one user can access a space.
+* Currently, only one admin user can access a space.
 It will soon be possible to add other admins so that multiple people can manage your space, quizzes, and learners.
 * Only admins can access your Space dashboard.
 Learners never have access to the Space dashboard, quizzes, or Results.

+This table summarizes what learners and admins can do on Shira:
 | Permission                | Learner | Admin |
 |---------------------------|---------|-------------|
 | Take Quiz                 | Yes     | Yes |